amethon/www/_reflections/journal2.md

 Dear Journal,

-Day 1 of our descent into the abyssopelagia was a true test of endurance and bravery.
+Day 1 of our descent into Abyssopelagia was a true test of endurance and bravery.
 Dr. Hernandez and I, clad in our heavy diving suits and equipped with all the necessary apparatus, embarked on a journey into the unknown depths of the ocean.
 As we descended deeper into the ocean, the water grew colder and the pressure increased.
 Despite these challenges, we pressed on, driven by our curiosity and desire to uncover the secrets of the deep sea.

 The creatures we encountered on our journey were truly breathtaking.
 Gigantic squid floated past us in the inky blackness, their long tentacles and glowing eyes a sight to behold.
 Schools of shimmering fish darted and swam all around us, their scales reflecting the faint light from our lamps.
 And then there were the more bizarre creatures, like the ghostly white anglerfish and the bizarre, luminescent jellyfish that seemed to dance and glow in the darkness.